-- Overarching Charge: Review and provide recommendations on the Draft USCDI Version 5. - Specific Charge: Evaluate Draft USCDI v5 and provide ASTP with recommendations for: - a.
+- Overarching Charge: Review and provide recommendations on Draft USCDI v5. - Specific Charge: Evaluate Draft USCDI v5 and provide ASTP with recommendations for: - a.
 New data classes and elements from Draft USCDI v5 that should be considered for the final USCDI v5 release. - b.
 Level 2 data classes and elements not included in Draft USCDI v5 that should be considered for the final USCDI v5 release.